kubedb/cli/docs/concepts/databases/memcached.md

 `spec.env` is an optional field that specifies the environment variables to pass to the Memcached docker image.

-Note that, Kubedb does not allow to update the environment variables.
-If you try to update environment variables, Kubedb operator will reject the request with following error,
+Note that, KubeDB does not allow to update the environment variables.
+If you try to update environment variables, KubeDB operator will reject the request with following error,

 ```ini
 Error from server (BadRequest): error when applying patch: